Registration of a Limited Liability Company (LLC) in Malta: Fast and Easy – 3 Steps without Travelling:

 • There is a special DLT (digital ledger technology) regulation for ICOs, blockchain, and cryptocurrencies, based on Maltese legislation (Malta Digital Innovation Authority Bill, Innovative Technology Arrangements and Services Bill, and Virtual Financial Asset Bill).
 While the legislation looks attractive, the relevant authority is extremely reluctant to issue licenses.
 Since the regulations were introduced, many companies applied, but only very few licenses were granted.
 The management of Zugimpex, therefore, recommends clients to wait until licenses are issued regularly, before moving such activities to Malta.

 It is not required for a Maltese company to have a bank account in Malta, as banks are very restrictive and accounts in other countries are permitted.
+However, in the meantime there are several licensed Electronic Money Institutions and Payment Providers in Malta and in the EU, and with our support, clients usually can open several accounts within a short time.
 Check our guidelines on how to deal with banks and you will have more success in opening a bank account.

 Find comprehensive information about possible Company Structures.